-(i) Method of distribution: [Syndicated/Non-syndicated] (ii) If syndicated, names of Managers: [Not Applicable/give names] (iii) Stabilisation Manager(s) (if any): [Not Applicable/give name] (iv) If non-syndicated, name of relevant Dealer: [Not Applicable/give name] (v) U.S. Selling Restrictions: [Reg.
-S Compliance Category 2; TEFRA D/TEFRA C/TEFRA not applicable] (vi) Prohibition of Sales to EEA and UK Retail Investors: [Applicable/Not Applicable] (If the Notes clearly do not constitute "packaged" products or the Notes do constitute "packaged" products and a key information document will be prepared, "Not Applicable" should be specified.
-If the Notes may constitute "packaged" products and no key information document will be prepared,
+(i) Method of distribution: [Syndicated/Non-syndicated]

+(ii) If syndicated, names of Managers: [Not Applicable/give names]

+(iii) Stabilisation Manager(s) (if any): [Not Applicable/give name]

+(iv) If non-syndicated, name of relevant [Not Applicable/give name] Dealer:

+(v) U.S. Selling Restrictions: [Reg.
+S Compliance Category 2; TEFRA D/TEFRA C/TEFRA not applicable]

+(vi) Prohibition of Sales to EEA Retail [Applicable/Not Applicable] Investors:

+(If the Notes clearly do not constitute "packaged" products, or the Notes do constitute "packaged" products and a key information document will be prepared in the EEA, "Not Applicable" should be specified.
+If the Notes may constitute "packaged"

-"Applicable" should be specified.)
+products and no key information document will be prepared, "Applicable" should be specified.)